- Avail: Now

 Hey folks, Valkor here.
-Thanks to the folks at Warner, TOV is getting a little cultured in the form of the BBC's "Hamlet" on Blu ray (Directed by Gregory Doran); it's a 21st century take on a classic play and only those who enjoy this sort of cinema need apply.
+Thanks to the folks at Warner, TOV is getting a little cultured in the form of BBC's "Hamlet" on Blu-ray (Directed by Gregory Doran); it's a 21st century take on a classic play tale and only those who enjoy this sort of cinema need apply.
 For me, it's pretty good because next to Othello, Hamlet is one of my favorite Shakespearean plays.

 The Story:

-For those who don't know the tale of Hamlet, it is the story of… well Hamlet (played by David Tennant) whose father, the King (Patrick Stewart), has recently died.
-His friend Horatio (Peter De Jersey) and two guards happened upon his father's ghost and on the third night Hamlet joins them to find the ghost once again.
-It beckons Hamlet to follow where he reveals that his death was murder… by his uncle Claudius (Played by Patrick Stewart as well)… who is currently married to the Queen.
-With this knowledge, Hamlet goes mad and vows to avenge his father.
-In order to have proof that his uncle did it, Hamlet has a bunch of players perform a scene similar to how the Ghost described his father's death.
+For those who don't know the tale of Hamlet, it is the story of… well, Hamlet (played by David Tennant) whose father the King (Patrick Stewart), has recently died.
+His friend Horatio (Peter De Jersey) and two guards happened upon his father's ghost.
+And on the third night, Hamlet joins them to find the ghost once again.
+It beckons Hamlet to follow him, where he reveals that his death was a murder… by his uncle Claudius (Played by Patrick Stewart as well)… who is currently married to the Queen.
+With this knowledge, Hamlet goes mad and vows to avenge his father's death.
+But in order to get proof that his uncle did the deed, Hamlet has a bunch of players perform a scene similar to how the Ghost described his father's death.
 If Claudius reacts in any way, it will reveal he did it.
 And he does react.
 The story ends with Hamlet, dueling with Laertes (Edward Bennet) and his Uncle trying to poison him.

 Audio/Video: